 Internship opportunities are available year-round, but the summer is the most popular season.
 At the end of the summer, interns present their work as part of our annual Summer Research Symposium.
 In addition, undergraduates at the University of Georgia can receive Experiential Learning credit.
 Further, they may be eligible to apply for an additional scholarship through the Office of Experiential Learning.

 Skidaway Institute has a limited number of paid summer internships.
 The current summer stipend is $3,000 and on-campus housing is also available.

 We encourage applicants to contact those faculty members directly to discuss opportunities for an internship.
 Therefore, interested undergraduate students are strongly encouraged to browse the research interests of Skidaway Institute faculty.

 An initial application should consist of a cover letter and resume.
-For additional information or to submit an application, contact our education coordinator.
+For additional information or to submit an application, contact our undergraduate education/intern coordinator.

 Dr. Clifton Buck, csbuck AT uga DOT edu

 Applications for summer internships are rolling but we expect to make decision during mid-spring each year.
 Interested applicants should reach out to Dr. Buck at any time during the year.